AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-56790-move-out-of-stock-to-bottom-option-does-not-work-while-sorting-products-in-the-visual-merchandiser.md

 ## Issue

-The move out of stock to bottom option doesn't work while sorting products in the Visual Merchandiser
+The move out of stock to bottom option does not work while sorting products in the Visual Merchandiser

 <u>Steps to reproduce</u>: